|Province||Hé běi 河北 'river north'|

 From the Ming dynasty up until 1928 the area covered by Hebei was part of ‘Zhili (直隶)’ also known as Chihli WG, which was directly administered by the Emperor - as it included the capital - rather than as a separate province.
 The province was not greatly developed until recently, the repeated droughts and flooding from Yellow and Hai rivers made agriculture and building on the plain too perilous.
 Extensive water management now makes agriculture economic.
 Shijiazhuang, a busy industrial and railway town, became the provincial capital when Tianjin was hived off as a metropolitan ‘province’ level district in 1968.
-It grew rapidly in the last hundred years as the railway hub for northern China.
+The city them grew rapidly in the last hundred years as the main railway hub for northern China.

 The province is heavily industrialized, producing machinery; textiles; coal (Kailuan Coal Mines near Tianjin); oil fields (offshore in the Bohai Gulf) as well as steel and chemicals.
 The flat alluvial soils made by the Yellow River over the centuries created rich agricultural land that produce copious wheat; cotton; corn and tobacco.
 The province has cold winters and hot, humid summers with rainfall restricted to mainly July and August.
 The northern part suffers from vast dust storms which bring sand and dust from the Gobi desert.